WD-planets/AstroToolkit/docs/index.rst

 AstroToolkit Documentation
 ==========================

 AstroToolkit (ATK) is a set of tools for fetching, plotting, and analysing astronomical data.
-The package is in active development, so please report any issues/suggestions/contributions to its `GitHub repository <https://github.com/WD-planets/AstroToolkit>`_.
+The package is in active development, so please report any issues/suggestions/contributions on `GitHub <https://github.com/WD-planets/AstroToolkit>`_.

 |